 “The biggest failure in life, is the failure to try”- sign board at the U.S. consulate at Mumbai, circa 1981.

 My name is Shakti and I stand for oneness and harmony for myself and others.
 As an adolescent an uncle of mine asked me “What is the objective of your life?”
 I was a few months short of touching 18 and I was stumped by his question.

-Amidst these cross currents there was a gritty determination to make things go right but had no clue how to reverse the tide.
-In my early 30s, when I was rightly reminded that even Murphy’s Law could go wrong, I invented my own law, Shakti’s Law which says “If Anything Can Go Right, It Will Go Right.”
-Not that everything started going right when I framed this Law.
-It’s just that I assumed a mental model of things going right and applied that at a conscious and unconscious level.
+Amidst these cross currents there was a gritty determination to make things go right and I soon came to realization that even Murphy’s Law could go wrong.
+So, I invented my own law, Shakti’s Law which says “If Anything Can Go Right, It Will Go Right.”
+Essentially, I assumed a mental model of things going right and applied that at a conscious and unconscious level.

-So, welcome to a new Humanity and let’s make things go right!
+So, welcome to the world of Life, Love and Laughter…it’s time has come.
+Let us make things go right!